amcc1996/symbeam/README.md

 You can place prings anywhere along the beam, with the following exceptions:
   1. Rotational springs on hinges and fixed supports are not accepted.
-  2. Tranverse springs on rollers, pins and fixed supports are not accepted.
+  2. Transverse springs on rollers, pins and fixed supports are not accepted.

-Notice, however, that you can add rotational springs to pins and rollers to enforce full constraints on the transverse displacement, but still alow for some rotational flexibility.
+Notice, however, that you can add rotational springs to pins and rollers to enforce full constraints on the transverse displacement, but still allow for some rotational flexibility.

 In the limit of infinite spring stiffness, the springs mimic rigid supports.
 Considering for example a cantilever beam fixed at `x=0` and subjected to a for `P` at `x=L`, which is setup ins SymBeam as